Dubai Junior International Series 2019

 The tournament venue, NAS Sports Complex is nearly 20-30 minutes away from Dubai city, in Nad Al Sheba.

-Note: There is no public transport facility to the venue.
-Hence, make sure to arrange your transport in advance.
-It would cost approximately 42-45 AED by Taxi from Dubai World Trade Center to the NAS Sports Complex.
+Note: There is no public transport to the venue.
+Hence, make sure to arrange your transportation in advance.
+It would cost approximately 42-45 AED by Taxi from the Dubai World Trade Center to the NAS Sports Complex.
+You can book a taxi or find estimated rates via https://www.dubaitaxi.ae/en/Our-Services/Fare-Calculator

 - The easiest way is via the Dubai-Al Ain Road (E66).
 Take Exit #9 towards Nad Al Sheba, via road D67 and follow the signs to NAS Sports Complex.